Wolf Warrior 2: Background

-The Wolf Warrior 2 continues the storyline of Wolf Warrior.
+Wolf Warrior 2 continues the storyline of Wolf Warrior.
 However, the action takes place overseas, rather than in China, which helps develop an international perspective.
-The film was shot on locations in Africa and China between June 2016 and November 2016.
-The film's African scenes were mostly shot on location in Soweto and Alexandria.
+The film was shot on locations in Africa and China between June and November 2016.
+The film's African scenes were mostly shot on location in Soweto and Alexandria in South Africa.
 The tank battle was filmed in Zhaochuan Ironworks (坤源集团赵川铁厂), Zhaochuan Town of Xuanhua District, Zhangjiakou city, in Hebei province.

 A promotional poster contained the slogan "Anyone who offends China, no matter how remote, must be exterminated."

 Pre-production

 Wu Jing started work on the script in 2009 and on 16 April 2013, the first draft of Wolf Warrior 2 was completed.

 Filming

-On 19 June 2016, the filming of Wolf Warrior 2 was launched started up in Beijing.
+On 19 June 2016, the filming of Wolf Warrior 2 began in Beijing.
 Wu Jing spent six months preparing for the launch.

 In one scene on 23 August 2016, Wu Jing drove a tank alone, rushed through six tanks and crushed a car in the end.
 In just ten seconds, the car turned into a pile of scrap iron.
 This is the first time that a domestic actor personally drove a tank into and crushed a car.
 A car weighs approximately one ton while a tank weighs around thirty-five tons.

 On 2 November 2016, Wolf Warrior 2 was completed after five months of filming.